 Miss Claire Hattersley

 I have been a resident of Culcheth for just over 1 year, previously living in Lowton for 6 years and originally born in Cumbria.
 Our son joined the school in September 2016.

 After I obtained my HND in Business and Marketing.
 I went to work in the Nuclear Industry, 20 years later I am still there to this day.

 My current role is a Lead Cost Engineer working on a multi-million pound Decommissioning Project.
 My role involves analysing data, ensuring Value for money and the production of detailed reports, a % of which are issued to the Nuclear governing body.

 In the last couple of months I have joined the PTA, as I want to help the school achieve its goals.
 I hope my enthusiasm and drive encourages others to want to give a helping hand.

 No Pecuniary Interests declared

-Having two children who attend Culcheth Primary school, the eldest child is in year 6 and my youngest is in year 3, I have been an active volunteer and helper within school for a number of years.
+Having two children who attend Culcheth Primary school, my youngest is in year 5 I have been an active volunteer and helper and member of the school PTA within school for a number of years.

 My trade is a florist, with over 20 years experience in the business, eight of those being a business owner.